wisesumo/wellcause/README.md

-# README
+# WELLCAUSE

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+Wellcause is a place to communicate with medical professionals and tech experts in a Reddit-like fashion on solving COVID-19 related problems in particular.

+Features of the app include:

+* Creating posts or what we'll call "Submissions"
-* System dependencies
+* Creating communities
+* Subscribing and unsubscribing to communities
+* Voting on both Submissions and Comments on Submissions

-* Configuration
+* Admin level permissions

-* Database creation
+* Transactional Emails

-* Database initialization
+* Search

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Filtering

-* ...
+* User Profiles
+* and a ton more!